Skip to Content

 Portland is one of the best places to visit in the US

-Other famous landmarks include Old Town, Pioneer Square, and the Portland Stag sign.
+Explore Forest Park, one of the country’s most extensive urban forests, or visit landmarks like Old Town, Pioneer Square, and the iconic Portland Stag sign.

-If you’re more of an urban dweller, make your way to the Pearl District, it’s abuzz with restaurants, cafes, shops, galleries, and theaters.
+Urban dwellers can enjoy the vibrant Pearl District, buzzing with restaurants, cafes, shops, galleries, and theaters.

-Whatever you choose to do, don’t leave the city before trying both of Portland’s culinary stars: ice cream at Salt & Straw and a doughnut from Voodoos!
+Don’t leave without trying Portland’s culinary stars: ice cream at Salt & Straw and a doughnut from Voodoo.

 Things to do in Portland